Skip to main content

 {{ (.Files.Glob "scripts/etc-slurmctld/*").AsConfig | indent 2 }}

-Prolog and Epilog
+Prolog and epilog

-Further configurations can be found in the Slurm Values Reference and Prolog and Epilog Scripts pages.
+For more configuration options, see the Slurm Values Reference and Prolog and Epilog Scripts pages.

-The following is an example of a Prolog ConfigMap, slurm/templates/prolog-configmap.yaml:
+The following is an example of a prolog ConfigMap, slurm/templates/prolog-configmap.yaml:

 slurm/templates/prolog-configmap.yaml